Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Methods

 \subsection{Semantic HELM}

 Semantic HELM (SHELM) inherits the high-level architecture from HELM but introduces some changes to the memory module.
 Similarly to HELMv2, we also use CLIP to embed environment observations.
-Instead of merely fitting the statistics of the respective embedding spaces we introduce a token-retrieval mechanism that preserves the semantics extracted by CLIP.
-The extracted tokens are then passed to the LM in the form of text and can be regarded as a textual description of environment observations.
+However, we replace the batch normalization layer of HELMv2 with a token-retrieval mechanism.
+We retrieve tokens that are similar to an observation in CLIP space and pass them to the LM in the form of text so they can be regarded as textual descriptions of environment observations.

 In a first step, we determine the overlap of the token vocabularies of CLIP and the LM.
-Thereby, we obtain a set of tokens that can be directly transferred from the CLIP output embedding space to the LM input embedding space.
-We denote the set of these tokens as $\cV$.
-CLIP usually requires a set of pre-defined text snippets to retrieve from.
-Instead of snippets, SHELM retrieves single tokens from $\cV$.
-We augment each token in $\cV$ with a set of pre-defined prompts $\cP = \{\Bp_1, \Bp_2, \dots\}$, where the size and contents of $\cP$ are hyperparameters of our method.
-We embed a token $\Bv$ in the CLIP output space by computing the average embedding of its prompt augmentations.
+This is necessary to (i) to control for the number of tokens the LM receives per observation, and (ii) to avoid loss of information due to different tokenizers used by CLIP and the LM.
+Thereby, we obtain a set of tokens $\cV$.
+Since CLIP was pretrained on image-caption pairs, we augment each token $v \in \cV$ with a set of pre-defined prompts $\cP = \{p_1, p_2, \dots\}$\footnote{Following the original implementation at \url{https://github.com/openai/CLIP/blob/main/notebooks/Prompt_Engineering_for_ImageNet.ipynb}}.
+The contents of $\cP$ are hyperparameters of our method and can be designed to specifically target certain aspects of the different environments.
+We embed a token $v$ in the CLIP output space by computing the average embedding of its prompt augmentations.
 That is, we define the function

-We do this for every $\Bv \in \cV$, which results in a set $\cS$ of CLIP-embedded tokens
+We do this for every $v \in \cV$, which results in a set $\cS$ of CLIP-embedded tokens

 We denote by $\max^k$ an extension of the $\max$ operator that returns the subset of the $k$ largest elements in a set.
 For each observation we retrieve the $k$ most similar tokens in terms of cosine similarity by